radargun/radargun/docs/architecture/namespaces.md

 ### Essential namespaces

 The root benchmark namespace is `urn:radargun:benchmark:VERSION`, with `benchmark` as the root element.
-This contains the `master`, `cluster`, `configuration`, `init`, `scenario`, `destroy`, `cleanup` and `reports` elements.
+This contains the `main`, `cluster`, `configuration`, `init`, `scenario`, `destroy`, `cleanup` and `reports` elements.
 Actually, the `init`, `destroy` and `cleanup` elements extend a type defined in the `urn:radargun:stages:core:VERSION` namespace, that contains all the basic stages not specific to particular service type, e.g. those related to service lifecycle, monitoring etc. Note that cache-like traits living in core in the past have been moved to separate module, *extensions/cache*.

 When the benchmark does not contain the scenario directly but instead imports another file using `<scenario url="..."<`, the target file should use the `urn:radargun:scenario:VERSION` namespace which has `scenario` as a root element.